mrbusche/backseatfan.com/_posts/2010-01-11-mark-mcgwire-admits-to-steroid-use.md

     </p>

     <p>
-      &#8220;I remember trying steroids very briefly in the 1989/1990 offseason and then after I was injured in 1993, I used steroids again,&#8221; McGwire said in his statement. &#8220;I used them on occasion throughout the '90s, including during the 1998 season.&#8221;
+      "I remember trying steroids very briefly in the 1989/1990 offseason and then after I was injured in 1993, I used steroids again," McGwire said in his statement.
+"I used them on occasion throughout the '90s, including during the 1998 season."
     </p>

     <p>